pinpoint-apm/pinpoint/index.md

 **Pinpoint** is an APM (Application Performance Management) tool for large-scale distributed systems written in Java.
 Inspired by [Dapper](http://research.google.com/pubs/pub36356.html "Google Dapper"), Pinpoint provides a solution to help analyze the overall structure of the system and how components within them are interconnected by tracing transactions across distributed applications.

+You should definitely check **Pinpoint** out If you want to

+* understand your [application topology](./overview.html) at a glance
+* monitor your application in *Real-Time*
+* gain code-level visibility to every transaction
-* Install Agents without changing a single line of code
+* install APM Agents without changing a single line of code
-* Minimal impact on performance (approximately 3% increase in resource usage)
+* have minimal impact on the performance (approximately 3% increase in resource usage)

-## Latest new on Pinpoint?
+## Latest news on Pinpoint?
 [Latest updates on Pinpoint](./news.html)

 ## Want a quick tour?